Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 Exactly.

-Uh the congressional approval is way down.
+The congressional approval is way down.

-Uh uh two-thirds of the American people oppose the health care bill.
+Two-thirds of the American people oppose the health care bill.

-Well, the health care bill I think is a really big deal.
+Well, the health care bill, I think, is a really big deal.

-If it passes, uh I think that it's going to actually be better for Republicans or worse for Democrats, whatever your point of view.
+If it passes, I think that it's going to actually be better for Republicans or worse for Democrats, whatever your point of view.

-I I obviously I'd rather it not pass.
+Obviously, I'd rather it not pass.

 It's just a matter at this point of whether or not both majorities are retaken.